Discover more from Longevity Marketcap Newsletter

 The calculus of longevity

-No technology is impossible except for what is strictly prohibited by physics2.
+No technology is impossible except for what is strictly prohibited by physics.
 Since there is no known law of physics that prohibits the reversal of biological aging, we can conclude that it is possible in theory.

 More practically, we already know of organisms that age negligibly (naked mole rat).
 Some organisms appear to have an indefinite lifespan (hydra).
 A simple drug called rapamycin, when given to mice, extends their lifespan ~15%.
 These are proofs-of-concept that biological aging is not universally inevitable nor is it immutable.
 Replacement strategies, like those championed by Jean Hebert, also provide a fundamentally sound engineering approach to defeating aging.

-However, even though reversing aging is fundamentally possible it is difficult to predict when such technologies might arrive3.
+However, even though reversing aging is fundamentally possible it is difficult to predict when such technologies might arrive.
 Yes, we have made significant strides in the short ~30 years of concerted aging biology research and translation - and the rate of progress is increasing exponentially.
 But we are still awaiting the first demonstration of anti-aging therapy in humans -- one that could rapidly unlock gates of progress in longevity.

 First demonstration or none, the basic calculus still holds: Biological aging causes immense suffering and as long as there is some possibility of curing it we should at least try.
 And in working towards such a noble moonshot we are also likely to make serious headway on greatly ameliorating age-related diseases and slowing aging.
 This is a more than worthy consolation prize should we fail to reverse aging in our lifetimes.
 And if we fail, those in the future will carry on in our place until victory is assured.